tbidne/shrun/README.md

 # Configuration

 `shrun` can be configured by either CLI args or a `toml` config file.
+Most arguments exist in both formats -- where they have the same name -- though some exist only as CLI args.
+The following describes the CLI args.
+See [./examples/default.toml](./examples/default.toml) for a description of the `toml` file.

 ## Core Functionality